 - 1/4 cup (56 grams) heavy cream

 - Make the crust.
-Prepare an Oreo cookie crust according to the recipe.
-Either refrigerate crust for 20 minutes or bake at 350 °F for 8 minutes and cool.
+Prepare the Oreo cookie crust following these directions.
+Either refrigerate the crust for 20 minutes or bake at 350 °F for 10 minutes and cool.
 (Baking the crust is recommended if the pie will be made a day or two ahead of time.)

 - Assemble the pie.
 Use a rubber spatula to scrape the filling into the prepared pie crust.
 Smooth the top with the spatula.
-Decorate with drizzles of melted chocolate and chopped hazelnuts, if desired.
+Decorate with chopped hazelnuts, if desired.

 - Mascarpone cheese can be substituted with 12 ounces (1 1/2 cups) softened cream cheese blended with 4 ounces (1/2 cup) heavy cream.

 - Refrigerate the pie for at least 3 hours, preferably overnight.
 If the pie is a little too soft, place it in the freezer for 30 minutes prior to slicing.